by Dr. Lawrence Wilson

 THE PROBLEM WITH REMEDIES, IN RELATION TO ADHESIONS

-Whether the remedy is a medical drug, an herb, a yoga posture, a touch by an energy or body worker, they can offer symptomatic relief.
-However, tend not to restore the whole body system to its previous state of health, and at times, they will cause adhesions.
+They can offer symptomatic relief.
+However, they tend not to restore the whole body system to its previous state of health, and at times, they will cause adhesions.

 WHAT IS SCARRING?